KD5VMF/Visual-Studio-APPs/README.md

 For safety, use a unique community string instead of `public`.

----

-# Security Notes
+### PFLT14 Security Notes

 SNMP v2c is plaintext on the network.

 For best security:

-- Use a custom community string
+- Use a custom community string.
-- Restrict SNMP access to trusted LAN systems
+- Restrict SNMP access to trusted LAN systems.
-- Do not expose UDP 161 to the internet
+- Do not expose UDP 161 to the internet.
-- Avoid sharing screenshots containing private SNMP information
+- Avoid sharing screenshots containing private SNMP information.

----

-# Build manually
+### Build PFLT14 Manually

 From PowerShell or Command Prompt: